Nobody actually wants software integration.

 Data exists in system A. Different data exists in system B. For the user to get their job done, those two datasets must be aligned in some way, shape, or form.
 Usually that means data from one system must be synchronized into the other.
 Sometimes that needs to happen in both directions.

-The demand for this type of inter-product experience is a big driver in the growth of API standards, technology, and design principles.
+The demand for this type of cross-product experience is a big driver in the growth of API standards, technology, and design principles.
 It's also the fundamental demand engine for solution integrators, integration platform-as-a-service (iPaaS) vendors, and the like.